 Somewhere along the way, it’s possible that Western astrologers took that principle and incorrectly applied it to birth chart analysis, declaring Retrograde planets to be ‘weak’ and unfavorable.

 In fact, retrograde planets are considered strong in Vedic Astrology.

 Whether or not that’s a good thing or a bad thing depends entirely on your own chart, and is contextual, depending on what you’re talking about.

 It’s not an across-the-board thing, where everyone will be affected the same way when a planet goes retrograde.
-(If you want to know how Mercury is affecting your chart, why not get a reading?)
+(To know how Mercury is affecting your chart, the best thing to do is get a reading.)

 I’m not sure why Mercury got scapegoated, in this instance, but when things like technology and relationships go wrong, it’s probably because of another factor in the chart, and not just what’s happening in the sky.

 That’s the other thing – what’s happening in the sky is like the icing-on-the-cake to birth chart interpretation.
 It’s important, but only as an add-on factor, after evaluating the birth chart itself.

 Over the years, everyone has been talking about Mercury Retrograde and concluding that it must be what’s causing their lives to get wonky every few months (this is called a “Confirmation Bias.”)
 But it’s not the case, and is certainly not part of the tradition of Astrology.